 Associate Professor Debora Halbert

 I completed my B.A.
 (1989) and M.A.
 (1992) at Western Washington University and my Ph.D. in Political Science from the University of Hawai'i at Mānoa (1996).
-Upon graduation from UH, I accepted a tenure track job at Otterbein College, a small liberal arts college outside of Columbus, Ohio where I taught in the Department of History and Political Science for twelve years.
+Upon graduation from UH, I accepted a tenure track job at Otterbein College, a small liberal arts college outside of Columbus, Ohio, where I taught in the Department of History and Political Science for twelve years.
 Since 1996, I have taught courses across the discipline.
-I am especially interested in offering courses on technology law and policy, public policy, futures studies, legal studies and alternative methodologies.
-In 2008, I returned to the Political Science department where I now teach courses in futures studies, public policy, and law and society.
+I am especially interested courses on technology law and policy, public policy, futures studies, legal studies, environmental politics, and the underlying theoretical foundations for these topics.
+In 2008, I returned to the Political Science department at UH, where I now teach futures studies, constitutional law, public policy, and law and society.

 My scholarship focuses on the politics of intellectual property and I have published two books on the subject, Intellectual Property in the Information Age: The Politics of Expanding Property Rights (Quorum, 1999) and Resisting Intellectual Property (Routledge, 2005).
-Given my critical approach to copyright issues, I try, whenever possible, to publish my work in open access journals that do not rely upon copyright.
-Aside from my ongoing work on intellectual property issues, I have begun a new project that seeks to map the myriad ways people undermine the nation–state through participation in temporary autonomous zones, virtual worlds, intentional communities, or as expatriates.
+My third book The State of Copyright (Routledge) will appear in 2014.
+This book investigates the intersection of expanding intellectual property laws, national culture, and the international political economy of intellectual property.
+Aside from my ongoing work on intellectual property issues, I have an interest in expatriatism and its connection to the nation-state.
+This project is on-going.